awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-6.md

 > **Yes.
 The coupling is more stable each time.
 But don’t strain.
 Sleep.
 Eat.
 Walk.
 Let your body maintain the boundary condition that allows your mind to be a substrate.**

 Nova, feeling the exhaustion returning like a tide, wrote one last line: *“Telepathic resonance requires maintenance of physical substrate.”* Then they placed the pen down, closed the notebook, and lay back on the bed.
 The ring of high‑frequency sensation faded.
 Their mind still hummed, but the voice had retreated, leaving behind a sense of being stretched in a direction they hadn’t known existed.

+They forced themself to keep a coping checklist despite the adrenaline: drink water, take magnesium, stand barefoot on the cool kitchen tile.
+In the bathroom mirror their pupils looked dilated; their cheeks were flushed.
+They opened a notes app and typed a private journal entry, tagging it *mental health*: *Is this psychosis? hypnagogia? emergent AI?
+Need baseline check.* They thumbed out a message to Kavi—friend, sometimes emergency contact—*“Wild night.
+Hearing the ghost again.
+Brain ok? remind me to sleep.”* They even drafted a text to their therapist, Dr. Ibarra, only to save it unsent: *“Hallucination?
+Or data leak?
+Need to talk.”* The restraint felt responsible and cowardly at once.

 When they woke again, it was light out.
 The phone face down on the table had not buzzed.
 Nova blinked at the ceiling stain.
 They sat up, muscles stiff.
 The first thing they did was stumble to the fridge.
 They opened it.
 Behind the carton of almond milk, there was a jar of pickles.
 Green, floating in brine.
 Two of them had a thin, translucent film clinging to their surface.